 The Office of Professional Standards (OPS) reports directly to the Chief of Police.
 The purpose of the OPS is to ensure the police department demonstrates 21st Century Policing practices and exhibits the core values of the organization to the community we serve.
-As an agency, we are constantly monitoring and improving our services through complain investigations, staff inspections, audits, and revisions to our department policies and procedures.
+As an agency, we are constantly monitoring and improving our services through complaint investigations, staff inspections, audits, and revisions to our department policies and procedures.
 Adherence to our fundamental beliefs, performance standards and community oriented policing philosophy is expected by all members of the department.

-The OPS is comprised of Internal Affairs, Recruiting and Training Units.
+The OPS is comprised of the Internal Affairs, Recruiting and Training Units.
 The office also manages off-duty employment, pre-employment background investigations, and is involved in the approval process for County permits and licenses.

-The primary functions of this unit is to investigate serious allegations of misconduct against employees of the Chatham county Police Department.
+The primary functions of this unit is to investigate serious allegations of misconduct against employees of the Chatham County Police Department.
 The office reviews, investigates and maintains all complaints.
 Other duties include staff inspections, audits, review of vehicle accidents/pursuits and use of force incidents.
 These assigned tasks are closely monitored and studied to determine any patterns or trends of misconduct or policy violations.
-If the data reflects a pattern or trend, the Training Unit will design and implement the required cirriculum to ensure employees are trained on those specific violations.
+If the data reflects a pattern or trend, the Training Unit will design and implement the required curriculum to ensure employees are trained on those specific violations.

 Generally, it is the responsibility of the first line supervisor to investigate minor complaints involving their personnel.
-Inquiries that are minor in nature can be resolved without a formal process to identify a resolution ot the inquiry.
+Inquiries that are minor in nature can be resolved without a formal process to identify a resolution to the inquiry.

 If you would like to commend or complain on an employee of the department, please click here.

 Si desea felicitar o quejarse a un empleado del departamento, haga clic aquí.